 Because the inhalation and exhalation have to take place very quickly in the short second the face is being raised, it is very common to either inhale only or not breathe at all.
 The result: a pair of extremely inflated lungs and a severe lack of oxygen.

 Performing the full stroke slowly and taking a breath every other stroke cycle is a good way of ensuring that exhalation is taking place and that the lungs are sufficiently emptied before inhalation takes place.

-Click BUY NOW and discover the key technique tips and use them to focus in on when and how to breathe when swimming butterfly.
+Click below and discover the key technique tips and use them to focus in on when and how to breathe when swimming butterfly.